-The Olympia Historical Society has collaborated with the Olympia Heritage Commission and the Olympia Downtown Association to create a display depicting historic Capitol Way (Main Street) and Fourth Avenue.
-Following are the photographs that are on display, currently at the Welcoming Center in the historic Rex Building.
+The Olympia Historical Society collaborated with the Olympia Heritage Commission and the Olympia Downtown Association to create a display depicting historic Capitol Way (Main Street) and Fourth Avenue.
+Following are the photographs that were on display.
 Links are to the Where Are We? pages for these locations.
 Thank you to a private collector for use of these images, and to Tim Ransom for captions.
 Please use citation: Private Postcard collection, courtesy of Olympia Historical Society, when using these images.

 Fourth Avenue looking east from just west of Capitol Way.
 Buildings visible in this photograph include the Mottman Building (left foreground); Chambers Block; Turner Building.
 Streetcar is turning the corner from Main Street (Capitol Way)

 Main Street (Capitol Way) looking south from just north of Fourth Avenue.
 Buildings visible include on left Turner Block and Pacific Building next to it; on right – McKenny Building/Kneeland Hotel; Odd Fellows Hall

 Fourth Avenue looking west from Franklin Street.
 The building in the left foreground is the Rex building; just beyond it are the White Building, Gottfeld’s and the tall Security Building.
 On the right is the Avalon office building, and further on down the State Theatre marquis is just visible.

 Fourth Avenue looking east from Washington Street.
 In the foreground left is the Columbia Building, followed by the Liberty Cafe and the Avalon Theatre.
 On the right is the White Building and Gottfeld’s.
 This photograph was taken before the 1949 earthquake provided the impetus to make Fourth Avenue one-way.